What Do Dreams Mean?

 Inorganic beings need our “emotional” organic energy, since they lack emotions themselves, according to shaman beliefs.

 A realm above ours is the inorganic realms.
-Shamans believe a person needs to pass through the “gates of dreaming’ in order to reach perfect spiritual perfection of mind-body-soul!
+Shamans believe a person passes through the “gates of dreaming’ in order to reach perfect spiritual perfection of mind-body-soul!